 How to Get Rid of Squirrels From Decks And Patios

 You have to keep in mind that squirrels are hard to deal with.
 If they have claimed your patio for a home, they don’t plan to leave anytime soon.
 In order to make them leave the premises, you must attack all of their senses.
 You will need to strike fear in every possible way and do it fast because squirrels are not easy to fool.

-The first thing you need to check when dealing with squirrels living under your deck is to check if there is a nest.
+The first thing you need to do when dealing with squirrels living under your deck is to check if there is a nest.
 It is a common nesting place because there is a fair amount of moisture and heat underneath, there is lots of food around humans and there is plenty of wood material to destroy.
-Anyway, if you find a nest, it is best to leave it be, and leave the squirrel be, at least till the younglings go on their own.
+Anyway, if you find a nest, it is best to leave it be, at least till the younglings go on their own.
 Otherwise, you will doom them, by making the adult squirrel leave them behind.

 Fortifying Your Deck Against Squirrels